 The impact of body image on an individual's self-perception and overall well-being can vary widely but is often profound.
 Poor body image can lead to several adverse outcomes, including:

-Comparing oneself to often unattainable standards of beauty portrayed in media can lead to feelings of being less than or not measuring up.
+Comparing oneself to often unattainable standards of beauty portrayed in media can lead to feelings of inadequacy or not measuring up.
 This perception of not having the "perfect body" can significantly diminish self-worth, especially when idealised images are pervasive in advertisements, television, and social media.

 The insecurity stemming from inadequacy can spill over into various facets of life.
-This may manifest as difficulty forming romantic relationships, lacking self-assurance in professional environments, or a general unease in social situations.
+This may manifest as difficulty forming romantic relationships, a lack of self-assurance in professional environments, or a general unease in social situations.
 The overarching sense of not being good enough can hinder personal and professional growth.

 If there's a specific aspect of your appearance that causes discomfort, it might lead to anxiety in public settings.
 Attempts to conceal or minimise these perceived flaws can exacerbate feelings of embarrassment, contributing to a cycle of stress and diminished self-esteem.